saintsal/saintsal.github.io/_posts/2013-11-23-the-history-of-leanstartup-and-how-to-make-sense-of-it-all.md

 Eric had his eye on applying Lean thinking in other areas, like design and large corporates too.He kept going.

-Customer Development itself started to become more iterative based on it's contact with Lean Startup.
+Customer Development itself started to become more iterative based on its contact with Lean Startup.
 Steve Blank started to describe Customer Development as a parallel process to Agile, and also inherited to the concept of the pivot from Lean Startup.
-This influence made Customer Development more iterative and continuous, leaving it's flowcharts and stage gates behind.
+This influence made Customer Development more iterative and continuous, leaving its flowcharts and stage gates behind.

 <h2>Lean Startup and Agile</h2>
 Agile was a pre-existing movement, going strong in the software world.
 It focused on <a href="http://agilemanifesto.org/principles.html">continuous or fast-cycle releases of code to users, working together face-to-face and other principles</a>.
 Agile is where the idea of iterative development comes from.
 It's that community that taught us that actual user usage and the resulting feedback is more valuable that most other forms of market or business insight.